mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Add reset method to player object.
     * Make player object's sprite animations smooth using the deltaTimeMultiplier.
     * Create custom page icon and add to index.html.
 Change page title.
+    * For tomorrow, to ensure project is polished before adding stretch goal features:
+      * Will work on modifying the enemy to ensure consistency in spawning.
+It seems to be better since the timer has been adjusted, but it's still not entirely consistent, and sometimes the enemy does not generate on the audio spikes.
+      * Will potentially find sprite or texture for enemy.
+      * Will create a how-to-play menu.

 * 2024-04-29 - 7.82 hours total